olegstepura/docker-shell/README.md

 `shared-functions.sh` is not that long, go ahead and read it.
 Each function contains a comment with possible argument variables.
-Some of them are bypassed as is to an inner function invokation so it's not that obvious.
+Some of them are bypassed as is to an inner function invocation so it's not that obvious.

 Note, that after running set of commands with the right name passed to `VAR` there is no need pass that vars to later commands explicitly: